cogentcore/core/docs/content/0-getting-started/hello-world.md

 # Hello World

-Create a simple Hello World example app with Cogent Core.
+This page teaches you how to make a simple Hello World example app with Cogent Core.

 1. Run `mkdir myapp && cd myapp && go mod init myapp && touch main.go` to make a new Go project
 2. Open `main.go` using an editor of your choice